openproto/protoconfig/README.md

 *Like OpenAPI but for Configuration!*

-Designed to work support all popular configuration patterns: Cloud Native `Configuration as Code`, robust command line interfaces (CLI), static or dynamic configurability and remote configuration APIs.
+Designed to support all popular configuration patterns: Cloud Native `Configuration as a Code`, robust command line interfaces (CLI), static or dynamic configurability as well as remote configuration APIs.

 ### TL;DR